 Using Group Policy

 Configure the following two Group Policy objects to configure OneDrive to be used with SharePoint 2019:

 The URL will help the sync client locate the SharePoint Server and allows the sync client to authenticate and set up sync.
-The tenant folder name lets you specify the name of the root folder that will be created in File Explorer.
-If you don’t supply a tenant name, the sync client will use the first segment of the URL as the name.
+The organization name lets you specify the name of the root folder that will be created in File Explorer.
+If you don’t supply an organization name, the sync client will use the first segment of the URL as the name.
 For example, office.sharepoint.com would become “office”.

 This setting lets you specify if the sync client should authenticate against SharePoint Online or the SharePoint on-premises server if the identity exists in both identity providers.

 You should be able to find these Group Policy objects using the Group Policy Editor (gpedit.msc) when navigating to Computer Configuration\Administrative Templates\OneDrive.
-If the OneDrive folder is not present, you can add the OneDrive Group Policy template by coping the following two files from the OneDrive installation folder after you have installed the latest OneDrive Sync client on that machine:
+If the OneDrive folder is not present, you can add the OneDrive Group Policy template by coping the following two files from the OneDrive installation folder after you have installed the latest OneDrive sync client on that computer:

 - C:\Users\username\AppData\Local\Microsoft\OneDrive\onedrivesyncclientversion\adm\OneDrive.admx to C:\Windows\PolicyDefinitions\OneDrive.admx

 To automate this copying using PowerShell, you could use: